dohliam/gdcl/README.md

 Regular expressions are supported in search terms.
 Let's say you are looking for the word "test" in a collection of dictionaries.
 By default gdcl searches for headwords in the dictionary that _begin_ with the search string, but this might give too many results ("testament", "testimony", "testing" etc).
 To find only words that _strictly match_ the word "test", you could use `test$`.

 As another example, searching for `arm.....o` or `arm.*o$` will both find the word "armadillo".

-#### gdcg.rb (deprecated)
-* __note: this helper script has been phased out since gdcl now reads compressed dictionaries directly from the GoldenDict folder -- the information below is provided for users who may have installed a legacy version of gdcl through their package manager, and will be removed once all distro packages have been updated__

-The easiest way to set up dictionaries for use with gdcl is to use the **gdcg.rb** script, which can automatically configure groups of dictionaries for quick searching.
-By default this looks in the `.goldendict` directory located in the user's home folder, but it can be configured to use any folder containing zipped dsl dictionaries (i.e.: files with the extension .dsl.dz).

-If you use gdcg.rb, it assumes that your dictionaries are located in a folder `dic` in your GoldenDict directory, separated into subdirectories representing groups of dictionaries that you would like to search.
-For example, English dictionaries might be in a subfolder called `en`, French dictionaries in `fr`, and Chemistry dictionaries in a folder `chem`.
-Using gdcl allows you to search through these groups individually, similar to the way GoldenDict does.

-Alternatively, you can just point the gdcl.rb script at any folder containing _unzipped_ dsl files and avoid the need to use gdcg.rb altogether.

 ### Options